DaveAldon/AI-Art-Slack-Bot/README.md

 git clone https://github.com/DaveAldon/AI-Art-Slack-Bot
 ```

 3. Inside this repo, install the dependencies with a quick `npm install`.
 Then create an `.env` file that matches the `.env.example` file.
 For the `BACKEND_URL` field, add your Stable Diffusion server's IP address and port like this: `http://<IP>:7861`.
-The API runs on port 7861 by default.
+The API runs on port 7861 by default

 4. Go to the [Slack application dashboard](https://api.slack.com/apps), and create a new app *from an app manifest*.
-This will make configuration easier.
+This will make configuration easier

 ![Slack App Dashboard](./resources/newapp.png)